StevanusPangau/StevanusPangau/README.md

 Welcome to my Github Profile
 ----------------------------

 I'm a college student from Universitas Kristen Satya Wacana.
-I am a Junior Software Engineer at Qua-Edutechno Startup Company.
+I am a Software Engineer at Qua-Edutechno Startup Company.

 *   🌍  I'm based in Indonesia
 *   ✉️  You can contact me at [stevanuspangau50@gmail.com](mailto:stevanuspangau50@gmail.com)